irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 if you need testing the HA scenario, you can scale the pod number back to 2 and modify the code in `pkg/controller/global` accordingly.

 ## Run!
-Start the build-in GoLand.
+Start the built-in GoLand.
 The service will be available at `https://localhost:8443`.
 Ignore the scary cert warning.